There are three things to be considered when studying the soul of a well-made newsletter.

 In truth, the number of clicks from this base was initially rather lean, and we could only calculate a specific segment for about 25 percent of the entire base.

-According to the produced content, we ended up with six segments + the seventh segment to whom we sent a generic, unassigned letter, because it was not possible to calculate preferences for this segment.
+According to the produced content, we ended up with six segments + the seventh segment to whom we sent a generic, unassigned letter because it was impossible to calculate preferences for this segment.

-Since Smaily can compile different personalised messages in a super clever and easy way, we combined an automated solution that generates different newsletters according to customers preferences and it even writes separate subject lines.
+Since Smaily can compile different personalized messages in a super clever and easy way, we combined an automated solution that generates different newsletters according to customers’ preferences, and it even writes separate subject lines.
 Smaily collects content automatically from the web, so there is no need to waste any manpower for daily checking or writing.

 GDPR clicks fall from 14% to 6,3%

-Good times lasted for about six months until the arrival of notorious GDPR.
-The client’s plan was to ask permissions from all the recipients again, as the contact base had been compiled from different sources – some of the contacts had given their consents, some not.
-After GDPR came effective, we were eventually left with only 12,000 contacts – that’s 20% of what we used to have.
+Good times lasted for about six months until the arrival of the notorious GDPR.
+The client’s plan was to ask permission from all the recipients again, as the contact base had been compiled from different sources – some of the contacts had given their consent, and some had not.
+After GDPR became effective, we were eventually left with only 12,000 contacts – that’s 20% of what we used to have.
 But that was actually not bat, as many others discovered after GDPR left them with only 8% of what they used to have.

 Deep cleaning worked – clicks grew from 6,3% to 10%

-Four months later we decided to give our list some proper cleansing.
-Our current analysis shows that almost 90% of companies are in a situation, where majority of their newsletter recipients have never opened a single newsletter sent by that company.
-And this burden will inevitably drive the whole base towards the spam list.
+Four months later, we decided to give our list some proper cleansing.
+Our current analysis shows that almost 90% of companies are in a situation where a majority of their newsletter recipients have never opened a single newsletter sent by that company.
+And this burden will inevitably drive the whole base toward the spam list.

 Why is that?
-Well, we have analysed the behaviour of 19 different contact bases.
-Larger bases have had more than 150,000 contacts, and the smallest ones around 7,000.
-Clients might even come in, but most of the interest is usually in a downward trend, because the information doesn’t speak recipient’s language nor push their buttons.
+Well, we have analyzed the behavior of 19 different contact bases.
+Larger bases have had more than 150,000 contacts, and the smallest ones have around 7,000.
+Clients might even come in, but most of the interest is usually in a downward trend because the information doesn’t speak the recipient’s language nor push their buttons.

-However, the number of clicks in a correctly segmented list increases each month.
+However, the number of clicks in a correctly segmented list increases monthly.

 Four times smaller base generates almost four times more clicks!

 As I mentioned in the beginning, the goal was to increase the quality of clicks made by our contact base.
-And the biggest leap in clicks came with personalisation.
-And by „personalisation“ I don’t mean that we started to address our clients by name or title, or even sending men info about men’s stuff and for women about women’s things.
-Personalisation meant segmentation and in addition, we optimised the content according to the results of several AB tests.
+And the biggest leap in clicks came with personalization.
+And by „personalization,“ I don’t mean that we started to address our clients by name or title or even sending men info about men’s stuff and for women about women’s things.
+Personalization meant segmentation, and in addition, we optimized the content according to the results of several AB tests.
 We also tried to raise the quality of the database with passive contact activation and targeted offers.

 And that brings us to our conclusion – it is possible to achieve 4 times better results through segmentation.